grisha/grisha.github.com/source/_posts/2013-10-26-my-thoughts-on-wsgi.markdown

 server provide it?
 What would be a good use case for such a thing?

 There is a long section describing "middleware".
-Middleware is a wrapper (a container, if you will), and there doesn't seem to be anything special with this concept that the spect should focus on it.
-(I also don't like the word "middleware" - my intuition suggests it's a layer between "hardware" and "software", not a wrapper).
+Middleware is a wrapper, an example of the [pipeline design pattern](http://www.cise.ufl.edu/research/ParallelPatterns/PatternLanguage/AlgorithmStructure/Pipeline.htm) and there doesn't seem to be anything special with this concept that the WSGI spec should even mention it.
+(I also object to the term "middleware" - my intuition suggests it's a layer between "hardware" and "software", not a wrapper.)

 ## SCRIPT_NAME and PATH_INFO